jbirddog/blue/README.md

 ## TODOs

+1. Bring back a simpiler version of the `blue` language
 1. Add ! flavors
    1. Use in Blue opcodes
 1. See about re-arranging >r order in op_compile_begin to simplify it and op_compile_end